wikimedia/design-codex/RELEASING.md

   - Update the integrity hash in `foreign-resources.yaml`
   - Run `manageForeignResources.php update` to update the library
 - Update the `RELEASE-NOTES` file
+- If necessary, add new design tokens to `mediawiki.skin.defaults.less`
 - Generate the list of bugs for the commit message
 - Submit your changes
 See https://gerrit.wikimedia.org/r/c/mediawiki/core/+/791651 for an example change.
 Detailed